 I am a staff writer at The Harvard Crimson where I report on the Cambridge city government beat.
-Here are a few clips of my work, including an 8,000-word feature piece written for The Crimson's magazine and news pieces combining multimedia and data journalism.
+Here are a few clips of my work, including a months-long investigation into Lesley University, an 8,000-word feature piece written for The Crimson's magazine, and pieces combining multimedia and data journalism.

 FEATURE — Fifty years ago, the Massachusetts corrections commissioner handed the keys to the men incarcerated at Walpole State Prison.
 They ran the facility for two months — to prove to the world that prisons shouldn’t exist at all.
 I conceived of the idea for this piece, conducted the archival research, and interviewed more than two dozen people to trace together this story across five decades.
 I also traveled to Walpole to photograph the prison and acquired all of the archival photos used in the piece.